The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 \subsection{Thomas-Fermi approximation}

 The semi-classical Thomas-Fermi approximation refers to assuming a plane-wave form for the wavefunction.
-Hence, there is no subband in this approximation.
 With this approximation, the electron density obtains by summing the 3D normalized plane waves that occupy the contentious energy spectrum starting from the bottom of the conduction band~\cite{datta2005quantum}.
 Excluding electron-electron interaction, the general Thomas-Fermi approximation for electron density per valley per spin is expressed as:

-where $\phi(x,y,z)$ is the unknown electrostatic potential.
+where $(\vec{r})=(x,y,z)$, and $\phi(\vec{r})$ is the unknown electrostatic potential.
 Hereafter, we define $\mu_e=\mu/q$ which is a fixed electrochemical potential in eV unit~\cite{heinz2004simulation}.
 Note that, the bottom of the conduction band edge is: $Ec=-\phi+\chi_e$.
 The parameter $V_T=k_BT/q$ is called the thermal energy.
-The function $\mathcal{F}_{{1}/{2}}$ stands for the complete Fermi-Dirac integral of the order 1/2.
-The term $N_C(x,y,z)\equiv \sqrt{m_x^\star m_y^\star m_z^\star}\pi^{-3/2}~\hbar^{-3}{(k_BT)}^{3/2}$, is the effective density of state for free electrons in the bulk of a semiconductor with anisotropic effective-masses.
+The function $\mathcal{F}_{{1}/{2}}$ stands for the complete Fermi-Dirac integral of the order $1/2$.
+The term $N_C(\vec{r})= \sqrt{m_x^\star m_y^\star m_z^\star}~\pi^{-3/2}~\hbar^{-3}{(k_BT)}^{3/2}$, is the effective density of state for free electrons in the bulk of a semiconductor with anisotropic effective-masses.
 Note that, variables $\phi$, $\chi_e$ (and hence $Ec$) and $m_{x, y, z}^\star$ are space dependent only on the $(y,z)$ in our 2D problem.
 One can substitute the above approximation into Eq. \eqref{eq17}, to form a nonlinear scaled Poisson's equation.
 Solving this nonlinear PDE provides rough estimations for profiles of electrostatic potential and electron density which self-consistent SP cycle.
-In the following, we will first derive the discretized form of this nonlinear Poisson's equation and then we will explain the solution procedure.
 As the first step of the Finite-Volume method, one must approximate the integration of the right- and left-hand sides of the PDE over a CV.
 The integral approximation of the nonlinear source term on the right side is given by